Metisella meninx

 Metisella meninx, the marsh sylph, is a butterfly of the family Hesperiidae.
 It is endemic to the wet vleis (shallow lakes) of highland grassland in northern KwaZulu-Natal, Mpumalanga, Gauteng, the northern part of the Free State and the extreme east of the North West Province.
 It has become extinct in many areas close to Johannesburg due to building developments.

-The wingspan is 26–28 mm for males and 27–29 mm for females.
-Adults are on wing from December to March (with a peak from January to February).
-There is one extended generation per year.
-Both sexes feed from flowers, those recorded including Scabiosa columbaria, Persicaria attenuata, Veronica anagallis-aquatica and Conyza podocephala.
-Males occasionally drink from damp spots with decaying vegetation.

 The larvae feed on Poaceae marsh grass species, including Leersia hexandra.